iHaroon29/Brillante-Assignment/README.md

 # Express.js RESTful API Template

-This template provides a simple and organized starting point for building RESTful APIs using Express.js.
+The following a simple express.js application that makes an external request to a goldPriceTracker and updates prices accordingly for the items available in the datebase.

 ## Table of Contents